-The helpdesk support aims to utilize AI’s superhuman abilities to increase precision while reducing the helpdesk costs and response time to end users’ queries.
-The Grant will help transform:
+The help desk support aims to utilize AI’s superhuman abilities to increase precision while reducing the help desk costs and response time to end users’ queries.
+This solution will offer:

 - 10x faster resolution of students’ inquiries related to IT

 - Ability to handle multiple end users at the same time